pylayers/pylayers/doc/notebook/UserManual.rst

 the PyLayers platform on which is relying the electromagnetic field calculation.

-A `Slab` is a set ol several layers of materials with specified thickness.
+A `Slab` is a set of several layers of materials with specified thickness.
 Slabs are used to describe properties of the different constitutive elements of a building such as wall, windows ,...

-In practice when describing a specific building, it is necessary to specify a set of different slabs with different characteristics.
+In practice when describing a specific building, we specify a set of different slabs with different dielectric characteristics.

-The structure which gathers this set is ``SlabDB``.
+The structure which gathers `Slab` is ``SlabDB``.
 If no file argument is given, this structure is initialized with the default file:

 `slabDB.ini <https://github.com/pylayers/pylayers/blob/master/data/ini/slabDB.ini>`__

-This section illustrates some features of the ``pylayers.antprop.slab`` module.
+We illustrates below some features of the ``pylayers.antprop.slab`` module.

 .. code-block:: python

     from pylayers.antprop.slab import *
     fig = plt.figure(figsize=(10,10))

 The Class ``SlabDB`` contains a dictionnary of all available Slab.
 This